 The MA in Higher Education program is a 36-credit program.
 All students take the Foundations Core (30 credits) and Electives (6 credits).
 Contextualized learning, an important facet of the program, is a requirement of participation with 600 hours of related field experience required during each student's tenure.

 The FOUNDATIONS CORE consists of 10 required courses (30 credits) that ensure a broad grasp of the history and philosophy of higher education, clear insight into the nature of learning and the learner, and a thorough integration of learning and life.

 Two ELECTIVE COURSES (6 credits) are required.
 Some of these electives are offered more frequently than others.

-- In the ACCELERATED PROGRAM, students earn degrees by taking core classes once-a-week over a continuous 20 month period, beginning late in August at Geneva College.
-A one-week break follows each course and two longer breaks occur at the Christmas holidays and in the summer respectively.
-Students typically complete elective courses by enrolling in one of the Institute Programs or in other unique programs associated with Geneva's Higher Education Program.
-Most students in the Accelerated Program hold Graduate Assistantships at Geneva or at nearby colleges and universities.
+In the Accelerated Program, students earn degrees by taking cases at Geneva College once a week over a continuous 20-month period beginning each August.
+A one-week break usually follows each courses, and two longer breaks occur at the Christmas holidays and in the summer respectively.
+Students also complete other courses by enrolling in the Institutes program.
+Many students in the Accelerated Program hold graduate assistantships at Geneva or at nearby colleges and universities.

-- The SELF-DIRECTED STUDIES PROGRAM offers students the opportunity to design their pursuit of the MA in Higher Education in the most feasible way.
-That is, students interested in this format can simply choose courses whenever they are offered until they fulfill all of the program requirements, whether it takes 2-3 years or 4-5 years for them to do so!
+Students can take longer than two years to complete the master’s program through the Self-Directed Studies Program.
+This program offers students the opportunity to design their pursuit of the Master of Arts in Higher Education in the most feasible way.
+That is, students interested in this format can simply choose courses whenever they are offered until they fulfill all of the program requirements.